-Brazil's president, beset on all sides, struggling as savior
+Brazil's president, beset on all sides, struggling to be savior

 Last week, government data showed the economy contracted for a seventh consecutive quarter.
 Confidence is so low – and wallets so bare – that businesses are not investing and consumers are not spending.

 If federal finances were not hurting enough, with the deficit this year expected to equal 10 percent of the economy as tax revenues plummet, Temer recently agreed to help troubled state governments.
-Several of these are so bankrupt they will likely need full-fledged bailouts.
+Several states are so bankrupt they will likely need full-fledged bailouts.

 To make way for future growth, Temer has bet on two measures economists have long argued would make Brazil more efficient: a constitutional amendment to limit government spending and an overhaul of the costly social security system.